-Although we operate as a Delaware PBC, we cannot provide any assurance that we will achieve our public benefit purpose.
+Although we operate as a Delaware PBC, we cannot assure that we will achieve our public benefit purpose.

-As a Delaware PBC, we are required to produce a public benefit and to operate in a responsible and sustainable manner, balancing our stockholders' pecuniary interests, the interests of those materially affected by our conduct, and the public benefit identified by our certificate of incorporation.
-There is no assurance that we will achieve our public benefit purpose or that the expected positive impact from being a PBC will be realized, which could have a material adverse effect on our reputation, which in turn may have a material adverse effect on our business, results of operations, and financial condition.
+As a Delaware PBC, we must operate in a responsible and sustainable manner, balancing our stockholders' pecuniary interests, the best interests of those materially affected by our conduct, and the public benefit identified in our certificate of incorporation.
+However, there is no assurance that we will achieve our public benefit purpose or realize the expected positive impact.
+Failure to do so could have a material adverse effect on our reputation, which in turn, may have a material adverse effect on our business, results of operations, and financial condition.